 Orbit is a library for coordinating access to data sources and keeping their contents synchronized.
 Orbit provides a foundation for building advanced features in client-side applications such as offline operation, maintenance and synchronization of local caches, undo / redo stacks and ad hoc editing contexts.

 Unfortunately, those libraries are not compatible with the newest Ember Data version.
-But you can tease out some good ideas from them and I recommend to check them out.
-All of them are using deferred jobs which have to be run on online store approach.
+But you can tease out some good ideas from them and I recommend checking them out.
+All of them are using deferred jobs that have to be run on an online store approach.
 In my application, I’m using some not standard ways to store data like embedded records and adapters like emberfire.
 My schema is not very complicated, just a few models, that’s why I thought the quickest way would be to implement synchronization from scratch.

 Firebase offline support

 For those who don’t know what is SplittyPie, just a quick retrospection.
 SplittyPie is a simple application to keep track of your, for example, trip expenses.
 I think this app would be a perfect example of offline-first application, as during trips you could encounter network issues many times.
 That’s why I’m making the whole series about it.